-The 630 bedded hospital with world class facilities with all innovative and sophisticated state-of-the-art equipment and technology is available.
+The hospital is 810 bedded with world class facilities with all innovative and sophisticated state-of-theart equipment and technology.
 Highly qualified and experienced health personnel manage the hospital.

 The student is tuned to gain indepth knowledge in medical subjects through the use of appropriate and innovative participatory teaching techniques using the latest tools and inputs.